 Participate in New York City’s “rite of spring” at Sakura Matsuri, a phenomenal weekend celebrating Japanese culture with over 60 events and performances.
 Enjoy contemporary and traditional Japanese music and dance, taiko drumming, ikebana flower arranging, Japanese DJs, presentations on the art of manga, tea ceremonies, and workshops for all ages.

-The International Art Assembly in Visegrad, Republika Srpska, is distinctive for including a group of international printmakers.
-The residency, held each August, is one of main cultural events for the Visegrad region.
+The International Art Assembly in Visegrad, Republika Srpska, Bosnia, is distinctive for including a group of international printmakers.
+The August residency is an important cultural event for the Visegrad region.
 A group of established printmakers from around the world are invited for this program to work in a variety of techniques and to demonstrate their approaches to one another and the general public.
 This printmaking workshop has become a wide-reaching opportunity to exchange ideas and to has grown into a significant contribution to the artistic, cultural and educational stimulation of the region.
 Local television stations and newspapers record film and interviews that are intended to heighten public awareness.
 The efforts of the printmakers are deeply appreciated by the people of the region.